delftswa2018/desosa2018/mattermost/chapter.md

 ## System Scope and Responsibilities

-Mattermost has a well defined scope for their system.
+Mattermost has a well-defined scope for their system.
 During the [design process](https://docs.mattermost.com/process/design-process.html), the Mattermost team discusses what should be part of the scope for the new version.
 The [main scope](https://docs.mattermost.com/overview/product.html#mattermost-editions) for Mattermost's current version includes the following capabilities:

 - Support one-to-one and group messaging, file sharing and unlimited search history
 - Provide native apps for iOS, Android, Windows, Mac, Linux
 - Support threaded messaging, emoji and custom emoji
-- Provide highly customizable third party bots, integrations and command line tools
+- Provide highly customizable third-party bots, integrations and command line tools
-- Support integration via webhooks, APIs, drivers and third party extensions
+- Support integration via webhooks, APIs, drivers and third-party extensions
 - Easily scalable from dozens to hundreds of users
 - New improvements released every two months
 - Support 14 languages include U.S. English, Chinese (Simplified & Traditional), Dutch, French, German, Italian, Japanese, Korean, Polish, Brazilian Portuguese, Russian, Turkish, and Spanish